 Birla Industrial and Technological Museum

-The Cultural Research Institute established Ethnographic Museum in 1955, and the objects on view include hunting-tools and equipment, dresses and ornaments, fishing gears, furniture, and utensils, spinning and weaving.
+The Cultural Research Institute established Ethnographic Museum in the year 1955, and the objects on view include hunting-tools and equipment, dresses and ornaments, fishing

 and the Mahabharata

 .
-Established in the year 1961, a major section of this museum deals with the life and works of the poet.
+This museum is attached to the Rabindra Bharati University.
+It was established in the year 1961.
+A major section of this museum deals with the life and works of Rabindranath Tagore.
 The rich collection of books, original paintings, manuscripts, photographs and other items related to the unforgettable personalities of the 19th century such as Ishwar Chandra Vidyasagar

-and Dwarkanath Tagore are also seen in this museum.
+and Dwarkanath Tagore are also housed in this museum.

 State Archaeological Gallery

-State Archaeological Gallery was built in 1962 and houses rare tools of the Early, Middle and the Late Stone Ages from Susunia (Bankura
+Gallery was built in the year 1962.
+It houses rare tools belonging to the early, middle and the late stone ages from Susunia (Bankura

 ) and other sites, proto-historic relic from Pandu Rajar Dhibi (Burdhaman